thelonecabbage/django-superbulk/README.md

 djang-superbulk
 ===============

-Django app/view that adds the ability to execute many requests inside of a single HTTP connection
+Django app/view that adds the ability to execute many requests inside of a single HTTP connection.  django-superbulk is compatible with tastypie, django-REST or any other django based view system.

+###WHY?
+**Transactions!
+Transactions!
+Transactions!** The major reason is to be able to commit REST operations transactionally.
+Tastypie allows bulk operations on a single resource, but not accross multiple resources.
+Superbulk inherits Djano's transactional operations.
+All of the requests succed or they all fail (and roll back).

+**Performance** is another issue.
+While not generally critical some applications can benefit from this.
+Such as bulk write of a large number of items, or fetching diverse data on bootstrap from networked devices with a high lag time (mobile phones?).

+###Security:
+Django-superbulk passes on security to the views, where it is handled normally.
+No request can be made using superbulk that the user can't make otherwise.

+###IE8:
+Older browsers don't support all of HTTP's new verbs (PATCH is not supported by IE8 and lower).
+Since requests are wrapped in a POST request, this problem can be solved by using superbulk.

 ##example client:
 * __data__ is sent as an array of objects, with three fields (always).